 “See Naples and die,” the phrase widely attributed to the German poet Wolfgang Goethe, can be reinterpreted and perfectly applied to Istanbul.
-Former Byzantium, the ancient capital of the Eastern Roman Empire, renamed Constantinople by Emperor Constantine, this fascinating Turkish city amazes visitors for its layers of history, hectic bazaars and friendly people.
+Former Byzantium, the ancient capital of the Eastern Roman Empire, renamed Constantinople by Emperor Constantine, this fascinating Turkish city amazes visitors with its layers of history, hectic bazaars, and friendly people.
 Are you planning a trip?
 Here is what you can do in 4 days in Istanbul.